How To: IELTS Band 7+ On A Budget

 • Speak up.
 Ensure the examiner can hear you clearly.

-• Avoid using complex grammar, especially when you are not sure of the correct application.
+• Avoid using big words, especially when you are not sure of the correct application.

-In part 2 you are to speak for 2 minutes, so it is advised to continue speaking until your examiner stops you.
+• In part 2 you are to speak for 2 minutes so, continue speaking until your examiner stops you.

 Here is an example: